gappuser/qryptr/README.md

 Using their smartphones, users can photograph/share these QR-codes with their preferred messaging app, such as Signal, Whatsapp, Telegram or Viber.

 The receiving user can scan the QR code with his/her qryptr device, which will read, decode, decrypt and display the text message.
+The recommended read distance is 10 cm between smartphone screen and camera.
+The letter "Z" is marked on the frontpanel to help a user center the qr code in front of the camera.

 ### Share and add IDs